Right lymphatic duct

-The right lymphatic duct is an important lymphatic vessel that drains the right upper quadrant of the body.
+The right lymphatic duct is an important lymphatic vessel that drains the right upper quadrant of the human body.
 It forms various combinations with the right subclavian vein and right internal jugular vein.

 Structure

 The right lymphatic duct courses along the medial border of the anterior scalene at the root of the neck.
 The right lymphatic duct forms various combinations with the right subclavian vein and right internal jugular vein.
 It is approximately 1.25 cm long.

 Variations

 A right lymphatic duct that enters directly into the junction of the internal jugular and subclavian veins is uncommon.

 Function

 The right duct drains lymph fluid from: